Case Study

 Interview conducted 26 March, 2021 Compare case studies

 The European Molecular Biology Laboratory (EMBL) is an intergovernmental life sciences research organization operating at six sites across five locations in Europe.
 As Europe’s only intergovernmental organization for life science research, EMBL believes it has a responsibility to be a leader and innovator in the way research in molecular biology is performed and assessed.
-Since 2019, EMBL has led a drive to modernize the way it carries out research and operates as an organization, and to codify good practices.
+Since 2019, EMBL has led a drive to modernize the way it operates as an organization, and to codify good practices.
 As part of this drive, EMBL aims to translate existing good practices in research assessment into coherent, concrete, and aspirational policies.

 Who: Organization profile